awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_deploy_additional_dcs.md

 Use the following procedure to deploy or remove additional domain controllers in your AWS Managed Microsoft AD directory\.

 **Note**
 If you have configured your AWS Managed Microsoft AD to enable LDAPS, any additional domain controllers you add will also have LDAPS enabled automatically\.
-For more information, see [Enable Secure LDAP Communications for AWS Managed Microsoft AD](ms_ad_ldap.md)\.
+For more information, see [Enable Secure LDAP \(LDAPS\)](ms_ad_ldap.md)\.

 **To add or remove additional domain controllers**